co-alison/collection-manager/README.md

 # User Stories

-- As a user, I want to be able to add an item to my collection.
+- As a user, I want to be able to add or remove an item to my collection.
 - As a user, I want to be able to view a list of collections or items.
 - As a user, I want to be able to select an item and see more details.
 - As a user, I want to be able to update information of an item.